CambridgeUniversityPress/IntroductionInterstellarMedium/README.md

 ## Companion to "Introduction to the Interstellar Medium" by Jonathan Williams

 Recreate most of the figures from the book and starting points for some of the questions.
+Most figures are created in python notebooks that will open in an interactive browser.
+Other figures are created in tikz which require downloading and running 'pdflatex'.
+A remaining few were created in keynote and are only available here as pdf.
+Use the control key when clicking on a link to open it in a new tab.

 #### Chapter 1
 * Figure 1.1